Home

 Cravings can be both physical and psychological and the addicted person needs to know that though they cannot control the cravings, they can control the action of taking a drink in order to dampen the cravings.
 Withdrawal symptoms can be mild, like a hangover, to life threatening.
 For those with a long history of heavy drinking, professional medical assistance will be necessary during the detox period in order to safely deal with the withdrawal symptoms.
 Therapy will also be necessary for most in order to deal with the underlying issues compelling one to drink.
 Unresolved grief, anxiety and beliefs will need to be addressed in a safe environment, so that the emotional energy behind the compulsion to drink can be dissipated.

-No matter which path is chosen, for most just getting on the wagon for recovery is the most important aspect of one's life.
+No matter which path is chosen, for most just getting on the wagon for alcohol recovery is the most important thing.